pulumi/docs/content/docs/reference/programming-model.md

 - [pulumi.getStack] to get information about the current stack
 - [pulumi.log] for logging deployment information
-- [pulumi.runtime.serializeFunction] for turning JavaScript callbacks into data which can be [used as application code](#runtime).
+- [pulumi.runtime.closure.serializeFunction] for turning JavaScript callbacks into data which can be [used as application code](#runtime).

 ## Resources {#resources}